 Balance Connector

-LiPo batteries with more than two cells will always have a balance lead, which is for monitoring and balancing cell voltages.
+LiPo batteries with more than one cell will always have a balance lead, which is for monitoring and balancing cell voltages.
 The official name of the balance connector is JST-XH.

-You will need to connect the balance lead to the charger when charging, this allows the charger to check and balance the voltage of each cell during charging.
-IMPORTANT, always plug in the balance lead before charging!
+You will need to connect the balance lead to the charger when charging.
+This allows the charger to check and balance the voltage of each cell during charging.
+Importantly, always plug in the balance lead before charging!

-The number of wires in a balance lead starts at 3 for a 2S LiPo, and that number increase by 1 for every increment in cell count:
+The number of wires in a balance lead starts at 3 for a 2S LiPo, and that number increases by 1 for every increment in cell count:

 - 2S – 3 wires